Dentures – Idaho Falls, ID

 Dental implants can be used to support cemented bridges, eliminating the need for a denture.
 The cost is usually greater, but the implants and bridges more closely resemble the feel of real teeth.
 Dental implants are becoming the alternative to dentures but not everyone is a candidate for implants.
 We offer the people of Idaho Falls dentures, implants and crown and bridges.
 Set up a consultation with Dr. Cline to see which option is right for your dental needs.

-If you are looking for a dentist who can provide you with affordable dentures that fit well and are made well, call Oxford Dental Care today.
+If you are looking for a dentist who can provide you with affordable dentures that fit well and are made well, call Oxford Dental Care of Idaho Falls today.
 We will happily provide you with a denture consultation in our Idaho Falls dental office!

 I Need a Checkup & Cleaning I am Looking for a Dentist for My Child I am Concerned About Bleeding Gums I Have a Cavity or Broken Tooth I am Missing One or More Teeth I am Unhappy with My Smile I Want a Straighter Smile I am Scared of the Dentist I am in Pain & Need Help I Need My Wisdom Teeth Removed View Our Services